msabljak/Doctors_practice/README.md

 ### Transactions

 Since there are multiple services active within the solution the requirement of distibuted transactiosn becomes necessary to ensure ACID interaction with the database.
 This part of the code is part of the business layer.
-The controller creates a new transaction when it wants to create a new patient.
-The transaction is passed the repository and client the controller is using.
-The transaction then calls upon the repository and messenger client methods to prepare the transaction which both return information on the connections.
-The transaction then depending on the result via the ConnectionInfo classes it recieved tells the repository and messenging client if to commit or rollback the transaction that was started upon them.
+The PatientsController sends a request to Mediatr.
+Mediatr picks up this request and the entire transaction logic is actually handeled within the command handler itself.
+The idea is the handler tries to insert the patient information into the database, if it fails it terminates the call and returns internal server error, if it succeeds it tries to send a message to the queueing service, if the queuing service message fails the patient is removed from the database and the whole process is reverted.
+Every single step is verified and confirmed on an EventStore database saved as streams where each unique patient creates its own stream.

+Related classes: PatientsController, CreatePatient and CreatePatientHandler

-Related classes: Transactions, MessengerConnectionInfo, DBConnectionInfo
+Related classes:

 ## **Database**
 The database is designed within Microsoft SQL Server 2019 hosted on an ubuntu operating system.
 It is hosted via a docker image and runs in a container.
 Itself consists of 4 simple tables which are as following.